Margo Price Sings About The Heartache And Beauty Of Small-Town America

 PRICE: For sure.
 We would come down for family vacation and stay with my uncle Bob (ph) and my aunt Helen (ph) for a couple days.
 And, you know, he had gold records hanging on his wall.
 He's written hundreds and hundreds of songs.
 He wrote for George Jones a song called "Writing On The Wall."
 You know, he wrote for Reba.
 He wrote for Charley Pride and Tanya Tucker and so many people.

 He said, you know, go home, throw away your TV.
 Throw away your computer.
 Just sit there and just keep writing.
 And it hurt my feelings, but I needed that tough love, you know, to tell myself I did need to keep working at playing and hearing other people's songs and seeing what made a good song.
-So I started going out to lots of open mics and listening to everybody and cut my teeth.
+So I started going out to lots of open mics and listening to everybody and cutting my teeth.
+So, you know, in terms of like moving to Nashville to, like, launch your performing career there, one of the kind of central stories about your early career was how you and your husband sold the car and pawned your wedding ring so that you'd have enough money to pay for the studio time to make your first album.

 GROSS: I'm going to ask you to play a song from your new album.
 And this is called "All American Made."
 It's the title song.
 Would you introduce it for us and play a little bit of it?

 PRICE: Yeah.
-So you have this song my husband and I co-wrote.
+So yeah, this song, my husband and I co-wrote.
 And it's been around for a minute.
 You know, it's funny how songs kind of change their meaning as the world seems to change them for you.

 GROSS: How has the meaning of the song changed?